lokan/clean_Netatmo_Synology/README.md

 The files are on a dedicated Shared Folder named "Security", where you will copy the scripts.
 You will need to change the template based on your shared folder and cameras names.

+clean_security.sh is here to keep only 10 months of history clean_security_yearly.sh deletes the folders of previous years

 ## Task scheduler

 Once the scripts are on your NAS, it would be smart to use Task Scheduler to plan their execution.